Harmontown/harmontown.github.io/docs/_episodes/205/index.md

 title:                "Monster Man"
 image:                "episode-placeholder.jpg"
 description: >
   The gang tries to come up with a song and Weird Al each other then an instant Harmontown classic moment happens.
 Watch the video at harmontown.com!
 Become a member!
 Opening song by Babes. feat.
-Dan Harmon, Jeff Davis, Spencer Crittenden, Rob Schrab, A...
+Dan Harmon, Jeff Davis, Spencer Crittenden, Rob Schrab, Andrew Weinberg, Steve Levy and DeMorge Brown
 showDate:
 releaseDate:          "2016-03-23 04:28:00Z"
 duration:             "02:05:01"